About the Program

 In FIRST LEGO League Challenge, a new game and theme is released in August each year.
-Teams are presented with a real-world problem and a 4’x8′ “field table” with a variety of LEGO models representing missions that relates to the year’s theme.
-Teams design, build, and program a LEGO Mindstorms robot to complete as many missions as possible in a short 2.5 minute period.
+Teams are presented with a real-world problem and a 4’x8′ “field table” with a variety of interactive LEGO models representing missions that relate to the season’s theme.
+Teams design, build, and program a LEGO SPIKE Prime robot to complete as many missions as possible in a short 2.5 minute period.
 They also research the theme for the season to develop an innovative solution to the real-world problem and prepare a presentation to share with a panel of judges at the Festival-Qualifier.

 As much as teams are about building, programming, and research, the program encompasses so much more.
 Teams learn about time-management, teamwork, self-confidence, leadership, and core values such as integrity, good sportsmanship, and sharing with the community.

 Contact firstname.lastname@example.org for more information about joining one of our FIRST LEGO League Challenge Teams!

 - Research a real-world challenges facing today’s scientists